Quantreo/UDEMY-Python-for-Algorithmic-Trading-TECHNICAL-ANALYSIS/README.md

 * This is not a programming course nor a trading course.
 It is a course in which programming is used for trading.

-* To avoid all possible noises the audio is done by a voice-over which allows everyone to understand perfectly the course.

 * This course is not created by a data scientist but by a degree in mathematics and economics specialized in Machine learning for finance.

-* High-quality video

-* The voiceover allowed to reduce considerably the time of the course so that it is dynamic and optimized

 * You can ask questions or read our quantitative finance articles simply by registering on our free discord forum